besentv/DbD_Pingz/README.md

 # Important info:
-Since Behaviour announced dedicated servers for DbD this program is now in end of life state. ( No bigger updates anymore )
+~~Since Behaviour announced dedicated servers for DbD this program is now in end of life state. ( No bigger updates anymore )~~

+Behaviour lies about their updates.

+Will continue to work on this. :D

 # DbD_Pingz
 Tool to get your ping, others' countries and packet loss in DbD: